xSerpentineX/BubbleBoiBot/README.md

-# Disclaimer: VirusTotal states, "57/58 scanners, including Avast, AVG, McAfee, Norton, claim that this is malware free.
-The only scanner that claims virus is obsecure, and claims it is adware (despite not giving the user ads, rather spamming servers.".
-So yes, people do like to fear monger :)
+# Disclaimer No.1: VirusTotal states, "57/58 scanners, including Avast, AVG, McAfee, Norton, claim that this is malware free.
+The only scanner that claims virus is obsecure, and claims it is adware, more than likely due to spamming.

+# Disclaimer No.2: There is a differance between a potentially unwanted program (PUP) and malware.

+# Disclaimer No.3: Quiet.exe is used in the .config file in the exec folder.
+Choice.exe is Windows, used for .bat

 # BubbleBoiBot